Disclosure: GTM Bud is our product. We mention it in this guide to show how the strategies apply in practice, and we call out its limits honestly.

 Here is a better message:

-“Sarah — noticed your team just launched a new pricing tier but the landing page still references the old three-plan structure.
-I rebuilt a similar page for a fintech SaaS last quarter and it lifted conversions 22%.
+“Sarah, noticed your team just launched a new pricing tier but the landing page still references the old three-plan structure.
+I rebuilt a similar page for a fintech SaaS last quarter and it lifted conversions by 22%.
 Want me to send a quick markup of what I’d change?”

-The second message works because it proves you did research, demonstrates competence, and makes a specific offer that costs nothing to accept.
+The second message works because it proves you did research, it demonstrates competence, and it makes a specific offer that costs nothing to accept.
 No selling required.

 For more on writing research-backed outreach messages, see our guide on the best AI tools for crafting personalized cold emails.